breathing-room/where-should-we-eat/README.md

 ### Install Google Cloud SDK

-The Google Cloud SDK (software development kit) will allow you to redeploy a new version of this app, when you're ready, with the `gcloud app deploy` command.
+The Google Cloud SDK (software development kit) will allow you to redeploy a new version of this app when you're ready.

-Follow the steps in the [Google Documentation](https://cloud.google.com/sdk/docs/downloads-interactive) to download it onto your local machine.
+Follow the steps in the [Google Documentation](https://cloud.google.com/sdk/docs/quickstarts) to download and initialize it onto your local machine.

 ### Install Cloud SQL Proxy